-7 A quantum thermal state with a given mean energy corresponds, in constructor theory, to a thermodynamic attribute (i.e., one that can be stabilised to arbitrary accuracy - not the result of some spontaneous thermalisation process of an isolated system.)
+7 A thermal state with a given mean energy is, in my terms, a thermodynamic attribute (i.e., one that can be stabilised to arbitrary accuracy - not the result of some spontaneous thermalisation process of an isolated system.)

 The only stationary quantum states of a single quantum system (i.e., diagonal in the energy basis) that qualify as work attributes of a work variable are pure eigenstates of the unperturbed Hamiltonian of the system (see appendix).
 This shows that the above definition of work media is consistent with existing thermodynamics, and that it is a good candidate to provide foundations for the new definition of adiabatic accessibility.